FAQs Regarding General Information

 Why is the project needed?

-The Watsonville plant is a key part of the PVWMA’s long-term plan to meet the water needs of our region.
-Recycled water is a constant and reliable supply that is available year after year regardless of weather conditions.
-In addition, California’s ongoing drought emergency requires us to use every tool at our disposal to effectively manage our water resources.
+The Watsonville plant is a key part of the PV Water’s long-term Basin Management plan to meet the water needs of our region.
+Recycled water is a reliable supply that is available year after year regardless of weather conditions.
+In addition, California’s ongoing drought requires us to use every tool at our disposal to effectively manage our water resources.
 Recycling is a cost-effective way to maximize local resources before turning to other supplemental sources.

-Without recycled water, the underground water supply will diminish more quickly, speeding intrusion of seawater and ultimately devastating our farmland.
-About 18,500 AFY of pumping needs to be replaced near the coast to halt seawater intrusion.
-The Watsonville plant will provide nearly a quarter of the water needed to halt seawater intrusion on coastal lands.
+Without recycling water, the fresh groundwater supply will diminish more quickly, speeding intrusion of seawater and ultimately devastating our agricultural economy.
+About 10,000 AFY of pumping needs to be replaced near the coast to halt seawater intrusion.
+The Watsonville plant will provide a signifigant portion of the water needed to halt seawater intrusion on coastal lands.

 Besides slowing seawater intrusion, what are other benefits of water recycling?